wickedcodeninja/CCO-Diagrams/README.md

 The second type signature indicate that executing a compiler written for the Windows platform on VMWare for Linux results in a compiler accepting the same languages as the original compiler but now running on the Linux platform.

-The only two exceptions to this way of introducing type signatures are the `Use` and the `Platform` constructors.
-For these the type signature follows the same general format but introduction symbol `::` follows the first identifier instead of the keyword.
+The only two exceptions to this way of introducing type signatures are the `use` and the `platform` constructors.
+For these the type signature follow the same general format but introduction symbol `::` follows the first identifier instead of the keyword.
 For example:

     ...
     execute
       use myProgram :: Program { Java }